mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

 <h2 id="7bb979e48c0b2e41ffcc943354eea3dd"></h2>
-# A Simple Syntax-Directed anslator
+# A Simple Syntax-Directed Translator

 This chapter is an introduction to the compiling techniques in Chapters 3 through 6 of this book